atbrew/atbrew.github.io/docs/cv.markdown

 - **Annotation:** Manual coding costs where reduced by >60% through the (re-)implementation of cross-modality deep-learning image and text classification system from a naive text-only based shallow nueral network.
 This was achieved due to a 365% increase in automated codes discovered by extending automatic coding to include images using a multimodal two-tower based classification paradigm.

 - **Reporting:** The general release of GPT-3 enabled full automation of the end-to-end survey curation, quality assurance, one-shot encoding, to also include automated research report writing based on the surveys we collected and annoated.
 Our product enabled client requirements and survey deliver to drop from > 2 weeks to days.
-[Streetbees-X](https://www.streetbees.com/SBX).
+This innovation led to a wider company pivot (away from syndicated survey's) to the green-field rapid deployment product we created [Streetbees-X](https://www.streetbees.com/SBX).

 **Head of NLP Centre of Excellence**